A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Conclusions

 \section{Conclusions}

-In this paper, I have introduced a new spectral solver for the axisymmetric Jeans equations that overcomes the long-standing trade-off between computational speed and physical flexibility in dynamical modelling.
-By transforming the partial differential equations into a linear system using Chebyshev collocation, the method achieves a combination of generality and efficiency that was previously unattainable with standard integral-transform techniques.
+In this paper, I have introduced a new spectral solver for the axisymmetric Jeans equations that overcomes the long-standing trade-off between computational speed and physical flexibility in galactic Jeans dynamical modelling.
+By transforming the partial differential equations into a linear system using Chebyshev collocation, the method achieves a combination of generality and efficiency that was previously unattainable with standard semi-analytic quadrature-based techniques.